 - At least 24 hours in the area of specialization and related areas. - A cognate requirement of at least 16 hours. - Two courses on research methods.
-The first will be a research course (e.g. CI 550/EPSY 573/SPED 550/ EPOL 550, Methods of Educational Inquiry or HRE 580, Disciplined Inquiry in Education) introducing the student to a variety of educational research methodologies.
+The first will be CI/EPOL/EPSY/SPED 550, Methods of Educational Inquiry, a research course introducing the student to a variety of educational research methodologies.
 The second course should be selected to improve the student's area of professional expertise and should help prepare the student to carry out research on his or her expected dissertation topic.
 This second course will be EPSY 480, Elements of Educational Statistics, or a course from one of the approved Research Methodology Areas. - A minimum of four hours and a maximum of 16 hours of dissertation research (599) credit will be counted toward the degree. - No more than 12 hours of independent study (595) credit will be allowed.